lightdash/lightdash/docs/docs/best-practice/lightdash-way.md

-# Lightdash approach to BI
+# The Lightdash Way: our approach to BI and why we think it's pretty great.

 The vision for Lightdash is:

 > To enable everybody in your company to answer their own questions using data.

-Lightdash is where data analysts (the builders) and the rest of the business (the consumers) come together to make better data-driven decisions.
+Lightdash is where the data team (👷‍♀️ the builders) and the rest of the business (👩‍🌾 the consumers) come together to make better data-driven decisions.

-There are three approaches to enabling data consumers to answer their own questions:
+We have some pretty strong opinions about how this relationship between data builders and data consumers should work.
+So, we thought it would be useful to explain this to you because it's an important part of how we've decided to build Lightdash.

+The style of relationship that we're really into is sometimes called **"the semantic layer approach to BI"**.
+But, we think you'll agree that the words "semantic layer" don't make Lightdash sound like it's oodles of fun...

+So, we've given it a lil rebrand and called it: **"⚡ The Lightdash Way"**

+The Lightdash Way isn't just semantics (😏) - it's about the *entire experience* of enabling everybody in your company to answer their own data questions.
+But, we're just going to explain our thinking around one part of The Lightdash Way here: **how the data builders share data insights with the data consumers.**

+## We've come across three ways that data builders can share data insights in a company:

-1. Data consumers use SQL to analyse the raw data themselves.
+1. They give everyone access to the raw data.
-2. Data analysts use SQL to analyse raw data on behalf of data consumers.
+2. If you have a data question, you ask the data builders, and they just give you complete answers.

-**The Lightdash way**
+**⚡ The Lightdash way**
-3. Data analysts use SQL to create metrics.
-Data consumers use metrics to analyse data themselves.

-## 1. Data consumers use SQL
+3. The data builders give you meaningful building blocks to answer your own data questions.

+## 1. They give everyone access to the raw data.

-If everybody knows in your organization knows SQL and are willing to spend time analysing data, then everybody can answer their own questions by running queries over the raw data.
+If everybody in your organization knows SQL and everyone has the context they need to query the raw data (...and unicorns were real 🦄...), then giving everyone access to the raw data wouldn't be that bad.

-The major disadvantage here is that if a single person doesn't know SQL then they're not able to serve themselves.
+But, if a single person doesn't know SQL then they're totally dependent on someone helping them with a data question...no bueno.

-* **Pros**: flexibility, anyone can query any data
+* 👍: very flexible, totally self-serve (as long as everyone knows SQL)

-* **Cons**: everybody has to know sql, everybody needs context of raw data
+* 👎: everybody has to know sql, everybody needs context of raw data, duplicated work, bound to be errors

-## 2. Data analysts use SQL
+## 2. If you have a data question, you ask the data builders, and they just give you complete answers.

-If nobody knows SQL or they aren't willing to explore data themselves, then dedicated team members (data analysts) will be completely responsible for exploring data.
+If nobody knows SQL or they aren't willing to explore data themselves, then dedicated team members (probably data analysts) will be completely responsible for exploring data.
 Everybody relies on the data team for answer questions.

-* **Pros**: only analysts have to know sql
+* 👍: only analysts have to have data skills, fewer errors
-* **Cons**: doesn't scale as analysts become a bottleneck
+* 👎: doesn't scale, analysts become a bottleneck, being a data monkey sorta sucks

-## 3. Writing dimensions and metrics
+## 3. The data builders give you meaningful building blocks to answer your own data questions.

+**⚡ The Lightdash Way:** We give your data team the tools they need to build metrics + dimensions that everyone else can use in a user-friendly interface.

-The Lightdash way: allow anyone in the business to explore a limited selection of metrics using a simplified interface.
-With this approach, only the data team needs to understand SQL, which they use to curate pre-defined metrics.
-Anybody in the business is free to take these metrics and combine, segment, and filter them to answer their own questions.
+With this approach, you leave the SQL to the experts: your data team.
+They become force-multipliers when they create these pre-defined metrics + dimensions in SQL because anybody in the business can combine, segment, and filter them to answer their own questions.

 The downside is that the data team need to spend some time defining and maintaining the library of metrics.
-However, a small set of metrics can power a huge amount of different analyses, making this effort an efficient use of time compared to above (*2.
-Data analysts use SQL*).
+But, a small set of metrics can power a huge amount of different analyses, enabling the rest of your team to answer their own data questions.

-* **Pros**: only analysts have to know sql, anyone can query data
-* **Cons**: analysts create and maintain a library of metrics
+* 👍: you only need a few SQL experts, anyone can ask questions using the data, fewer errors, scaleable
+* 👎: you need a data team, this system needs maintenance

+## When we aggregate data, we add value.
+Giving data consumers useful building blocks makes it easier for them to self-serve and answer their own questions.

+We believe that this way of sharing data insights is a core part of the experience of everyone being able to answer their own data questions.
+It's the foundation of a healthy, happy relationship between data builders and data consumers 👯‍♀️.